martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 Before we start with the actual tips, let us first define what a system diagram is and what it is good for.

-### Definition: System diagram
+### Definition and goal: System diagram

+A **system diagram** is a visual representation of a given real-world system landscape.
+In such a landscape a collection of systems and contained system components are connected to each other in order to achieve a specific functionality.
+The goal of a system landscape is to make this functionality available to their users.

-A **system diagram** is a visual communication tool to explain how different systems are connected to each other, and which users interact with them.
+The **goal of a system diagram** is to explain how the structure of a system landscape looks like, and how the users interact with it.
+A system diagram is a visual communication tool, not more, not less.
+Its sole purpose is to explain the system landscape, and be the basis for dicussions.

-Typically, the visual language of such diagrams consists of
+Typically, the **visual language of system diagrams** consists of

 * stick figures,
 * boxes,